CDP uses a query string authentication scheme. All calls made to the CDP webtag APIs contain information to authenticate their source.

 To produce the access key:

-During your implementation and testing phase, CDP provides a staging environment so you can test the full flow, send test data to us for validation, and avoid polluting your CDP production environment with that data.
-This environment is commonly referred to as “CS” (as opposed to the production environment referred to as “PROD”), and here are some details about what needs to be tweaked to point to CS or to PROD once the validation is done.
+During your implementation and testing phase, CDP provides a staging environment so you can test the full flow, send test data to CDP for validation, and keep your CDP production environment clean.
+This environment is commonly referred to as CS.
+The production environment is referred to as PROD.

-Once the validation is done, you can switch your production website/app to use the PROD authentication endpoint, with your PROD credentials (provided by your CDP Implementation team) and the same flow and calls.
+Once the validation is done, you can switch your production website or application to use the PROD authentication endpoint.
+You can use the PROD credentials.
+You can get these credentials from your CDP Implementation team.
+You can follow the same flow and calls.

 <!doctype html>